Gabapentin for neuropathic pain

 How much should I give?

-When you first start giving gabapentin to your child, you will give them a small amount and then increase the dose bit by bit over a few days or weeks.
+When you first start giving Gabapentin to your child, you will probably give them a low dose, which may be increased bit by bit over a few days or weeks.
 This helps your child to get used to the medicine.
 Your doctor will explain what to do.

 It is important that you follow your doctor’s instructions about how much to give.